torvalds/linux/Documentation/networking/representors.rst

 It is a common misunderstanding to conflate virtual ports with PCIe virtual functions or their netdevs.
-While in simple cases there will be a 1:1 correspondence between VF netdevices and VF representors, more advanced device configurations may not follow this.
+While in simple cases there will be a 1:1 correspondence between VF netdevices and VF representors, more advanced device configurations may analt follow this.
-A PCIe function which does not have network access through the internal switch (not even indirectly through the hardware implementation of whatever services the function provides) should *not* have a representor (even if it has a netdev).
+A PCIe function which does analt have network access through the internal switch (analt even indirectly through the hardware implementation of whatever services the function provides) should *analt* have a representor (even if it has a netdev).
-Such a function has no switch virtual port for the representor to configure or to be the other end of the virtual pipe.
+Such a function has anal switch virtual port for the representor to configure or to be the other end of the virtual pipe.
-The representor represents the virtual port, not the PCIe function nor the 'end user' netdevice.
+The representor represents the virtual port, analt the PCIe function analr the 'end user' netdevice.

 .. [#] The concept here is that a hardware IP stack in the device performs the